-[Item 30 inserted in Gazette 29 Jun 2007 p.
-3278.]
+3025-6.]

 Division 7 — Combined charges for country non-residential or commercial residential

-[Heading inserted in Gazette 29 Jun 2007 p.
-3278.]
+[Heading inserted in Gazette 27 Jun 2008 p.
+3026.]

 31. Country non-residential or commercial residential

 In respect of land in a country sewerage area that is classified as country non-residential or commercial residential property and is not referred to in item 4, 5, 32, 33 or 34, the charge is calculated in accordance with the following formula —